nuejs/www/blog/introducing-nue-css/index.md

 ---
-date: 2024-03-18
+date: 2024-03-22
 og: /img/nue-css-og.png
 include: [ext/glow]
 title: Introducing Nue CSS
-desc: A native successor to Tailwind, BEM, and CSS-in-JS
+desc: A scaleable alternative to Tailwind, BEM, and CSS-in-JS
 thumb: glow-thumb.jpg
+draft: true
 ---

-# *Introducing __Nue CSS__* A native successor to Tailwind, BEM, and CSS-in-JS
+# *Introducing __Nue CSS__* A scaleable alternative to Tailwind, BEM, and CSS-in-JS [headline]

 [author]

 Today we're launching a new CSS framework that is quite literally "out of this world".
-So absurd that it is possible to build an entire website with the same amount of CSS that goes into a single Tailwind button.
-Or even crazier: Three websites with a single Catalyst button.
-Yes: three (3!) world-class sites with one (1) __button__.
+So absurd that it is possible to build an entire website with the same amount of CSS that goes into a single *Tailwind* button.
+Or even crazier: three websites with a single *Tailwind Catalyst* button.
+Yes: three world-class sites with one freaking __button__:

 [image.big-scaled]
-  small: /img/nue-css-hero.png
+  small: /img/nue-css-hero.webp
-  large: /img/nue-css-hero-big.png
+  large: /img/nue-css-hero-big.webp
+  size: 720 × 451

-To understand what's happening in here, we need to step back and look closer to the recent milestones of CSS.
+To understand what's happening here, we need to step back and look closer at what has happened to CSS in the past few years:

-### *BEM*: Finding order to chaos
+### *BEM:* Finding order to chaos
 CSS is notoriously hard to manage.
 It takes years to get a hold of it.
-Between 2008-2014 there were several attempts to bring order: *OOCSS*, *BEM*, and *SMACSS* in particular.
+Between 2008 and 2014 there were several attempts to bring order: *OOCSS*, *BEM*, and *SMACSS* in particular.

 However, these systems failed due to their size and verbosity.
-Developers did not like naming patterns like `block-name__elem-name_mod-name_mod-val` or the 600 different class names introduced by Bootstrap.
+Developers lost interest in naming patterns like `block-name__elem-name_mod-name_mod-val` or the 600 different class names introduced by Bootstrap.

-[image.scaled "/img/css-history.png"]
+[image.scaled "/img/css-history.png" size="720 × 83"]

-### CSS-in-JS: Clean global namespace
+### *CSS-in-JS:* Clean global namespace
 In 2014, *Christopher Chedeau* from *Facebook* gave birth to the CSS-in-JS movement.
-The primary goal was to get rid of global namespace pollution.
+The main idea was to get rid of global namespace pollution.
 He showcased Bootstrap as the key example of a bad design.
 Soon after we saw a flood of new CSS frameworks like [Vanilla Extract](//vanilla-extract.style/), [Styled JSX](//github.com/vercel/styled-jsx), and [Emotion](//emotion.sh)

-### Tailwind: Utility classes
+### *Tailwind:* Inline styling
-In 2017, *Adam Wathan* introduced [Tailwind](//tailwindcss.com/) — a whole new way to style things on the Internet.
+In 2017, *Adam Wathan* introduced [Tailwind](//tailwindcss.com/) — a new kind of CSS framework with a special styling language.
 The idea was to inline all styling inside a class attribute so that everything could be expressed with HTML only.

 Developers loved it: it was an easy way to build good-looking user interfaces with a copy/paste mentality.
-Backend developers and junior frontend developers were able to build things without much knowledge of CSS.
+Backend developers and junior frontend developers were able to build things without understanding how CSS cascade or specificity works.

 ## The tradeoffs
-For the most part, CSS-in-JS and Tailwind worked nicely and the developers were happy.
-But it's far from roses.
+For the most part, CSS-in-JS and Tailwind worked nicely and frontend engineers were pleased.
+But it was far from roses.

-### Large codebases
+### Massive codebases
-We're not talking about "slightly more", or "only double the size".
+We're not talking about "slightly more", or "just double the size".
 We're talking about a situation where a single button has more CSS than a complete, professionally designed website.
+And the codebases just keep on growing due to [the false beliefs](/blog/tailwind-misinformation-engine/) on how CSS works.

-Large codebases drawn you down.
-There is too much to handle.
-And it's slow: a single styling change can trigger a large compilation chain, potentially involving hundreds of JavaScript files and NPM modules before the browser is hot-reloaded.
-What ought to take milliseconds, is suddenly taking seconds.
+Large codebases can draw you down: small styling changes trigger large compilation chains, potentially involving hundreds of JavaScript files and NPM modules before the browser is hot-reloaded.
+What should take milliseconds, is suddenly taking seconds.

 ### Technical debt
 Things work well if you can just copy/paste components and tweak settings, but it gets wild pretty easily.
-You often end up with a codebase that only specialists can understand:
+You end up with a codebase that only specialists can understand:

 [image "/img/inline-styling.png" width="450"]
-  caption: This sort of code is quaranteed technical debt.
+  caption: This sort of code is guaranteed technical debt.
+  size: 450 × 460

 ### Single point of responsibility [blocker]
-Today, JavaScript developers are responsible for everything.
+Today, JavaScript/React developers are responsible for everything.
 The components are modern-day "kitchen sinks" where content, layout, styling, and business logic are stuffed together.

 Things that used to be separate, are now under the responsibility of a JavaScript developer.
 It's hard or impossible for content creators, designers, and CSS developers to participate.

-The talent is inefficiently spread when React developers work on issues outside of their scope.
-You know, engineers are not necessarily the best designers.
-And many of them hate CSS to the bone.
+The talent is inefficiently spread when React developers work on issues outside of their interests.
+Engineers are not necessarily the best designers and many of them *hate* CSS.

-Your team is using a fraction of it's potential.
+Your team could do so much better.